darrrrrk/bbes/README.md

 Overview
 --------
-Here we privode the new version of BBES: (new_bbes.py), with which we can get the traning data for  Graph Attention Network (GAT) model and test the model on both simulated&real_world data.
+Here we privode the new version of BBES: (new_bbes.py), with which we can get the traning data for  Graph Attention Network (GAT) model and test the new branching heuristic on both simulated&real_world data.
 Another file (GAT.ipynb) is the implemention of GAT training.

 Dependencies
 ----------